arnau/postcss-quash/README.md

 ## License

-Brunel is released under the MIT license.
+PostCSS-Quash is released under the MIT license.
 See [LICENSE](./LICENSE) for details.